Search This Blog

 Things to Keep in Mind Before You Plan Your Kedarnath Trip

-• If you are not a regular trekker then please avoid trekking to Kedarnath, you will suffer a lot if you are not a regular trekker.
+• If you are not a regular trekker, then please avoid trekking to Kedarnath, as you will suffer a lot if you are not a regular trekker.

-• Helicopters, Horses, and Pittu’s rides are available to reach Kedarnath temple, Charges for these range from 2300 INR to 2800 INR per person for a single way.
+• Helicopters, Horses, and pithu’s rides are available to reach the Kedarnath temple.
+Charges for these range from 2300 INR to 2800 INR per person for a single way.

-• Carry your own foods like dry fruits, chocolates, glucose to keep you energized throughout the trek.
+• Carry your own food like dry fruits, chocolates, glucose to keep you energized throughout the trek.

-• Portable washrooms are available at every 1 or 2 km, so no worries
+• Portable washrooms are available every 1 or 2 km, so no worries

 • Locker rooms are available at Sonprayag and Gauri Kund village.
 (50 INR per bag per day)

-• Carry proper woolen/fleece cloths to keep you warm at night time.
+• Carry proper woolen/fleece clothes to keep you warm at night.

-• An oxygen cylinder is available at the base point on a rent basis.
+• An oxygen cylinder is available at the base point on a rental basis.

 • Carry a normal first aid box with the mountain sickness medicine kit.